crowdcompute/machine-stats-app/README.md

 # machine-stats-app
-CC Application that is returning the machine's stats on a specified interval as a JSON representation
+CC Application that is running as a HTTP server returning the machine's statistics in JSON